tmlabonte/simian/README.md

 Q4.
 The machine is frozen and/or makes a beeping sound upon startup.

 A4.
 This can be caused by lack of storage; use `df -h` to check available disk space and delete large files.
 If this does not work, see [this link](https://www.dell.com/support/kbdoc/en-us/000124349/understanding-beep-codes-on-a-dell-desktop-pc#precision-desktop) for boot code diagnosis.

+Q5.
+The servers are not automatically culling when idle.

+A5.
+I turned off culling because the servers would cull in the middle of jobs.
+See [this link](https://tljh.jupyter.org/en/latest/topic/idle-culler.html) for details on auto-culling settings.